erisproject/eris/CODING-GUIDELINES.md

   classes.

 - Header files beginning with a lower-case letter are used for collections of small classes or definitions.
-For example, the `eris_id_t` typedef is defined in eris/types.hpp, and a few small algorithm functions and classes are in `eris/algorithms.hpp`.
+For example, the `eris::id_t` typedef is defined in eris/types.hpp, and a few small algorithm functions and classes are in `eris/algorithms.hpp`.